Armenia–European Union relations: EU assistance to Armenia

 The European Council's Regulation (EC) No 1975/95 of 4 August 1995 provided for food aid to be sent to the people of Armenia.

-As part of the European Neighbourhood Policy, Armenia benefits from EU financial assistance, and the EU is the biggest provider of financial support and a key reform partner in Armenia.
+As part of the European Neighbourhood Policy, Armenia benefits from EU financial assistance.
+The EU is Armenia's biggest provider of financial support and a key reform partner.
 The amount allocated to Armenia depends on Armenia's commitment to reforms.
 Certain EU reform targets need to be met before money is paid.
-The amount of EU assistance to Armenia for the period 2017-2020 was up to €185 million.
+The amount of EU assistance to Armenia for the period of 2017-2020 was up to €185 million.

 During the COVID-19 pandemic, the EU provided €92 million to Armenia to support the country, in addition to €35.6 million in grants as a response to the pandemic.

 In July 2021, EU Commissioner for Neighborhood and Enlargement Oliver Varhelyi announced that the EU would be granting an amount of approximately $3.1 billion USD in aid to Armenia, a 62% increase than the amount promised before.

 Following the 2023 Azerbaijani offensive in Nagorno-Karabakh, the EU allocated €38.4 million in humanitarian aid to provide emergency support to Nagorno-Karabakh Armenians.

 On 5 April 2024, the EU announced a €270 million Resilience and Growth Plan for Armenia for 2024-2027, which includes €200 million in grant assistance and €70 million in grant funding for Armenia.
 Under the EU's Global Gateway Strategy, EU investments in Armenia are expected to reach €2.5 billion.